entu/api/README.md

 ## Entity

 ### GET /entity
 Get list of entities.

+#### Query parameters
+- **account** - Account key.
+Required.
+- **q** - Search string.
+Will search only from searchable fields.
+- **props** - Comma separated list of properties to get.
+If not set all properties are returned (except on group request).
+- **group** - Comma separated list of properties to group by.
+If set, then parameters limit and skip are ignored.
+Will return only group's count and properties set in props parameter.
+- **sort** - Comma separated list of properties to use for sorting.
+Use - (minus) sign before property name for descending sort.
+If not set sorts by \_id.
+- **limit** - How many entities to return.
+- **skip** - How many entities to skip in result.

 To filter entities by property value.
 Use dot separated list of *property key*, *data type* and *operator* as query parameter(s).
 Operator is optional, but must be one of following:
 - **gt** - Matches values that are greater than a specified value.
 - **gte** - Matches values that are greater than or equal to a specified value.
 - **lt** - Matches values that are less than a specified value.